MissAllSunday/Breeze/README.md

 **Breeze**, https://missallsunday.com

-The software is licensed under [MPL 2.0 license](https://www.mozilla.org/MPL/).
+The software is being license under [MPL 2.0 license](https://www.mozilla.org/MPL/).

 ###### What is Breeze: